yugabyte/yugabyte-db/docs/content/latest/reference/drivers/java/postgres-jdbc-reference.md

 ### Create Table

-Tables on YugabyteDB database can be created using the `java.sql.Statement` interface which is used for executing the `CREATE TABLE` DDL statement.
+Create database tables using the `java.sql.Statement` interface, which is used to execute the `CREATE TABLE` DDL statement.

 For example